volcanofly/SMORE-Super-resolution-for-3D-medical-images-MRI/README.md

-# SMORE and iSMORE: self-supervised super-resolution for 3D meical images
+# SMORE and iSMORE: self-supervised super-resolution for 3D medical images

 A
 self-supervised super-resolution algorithm for 3D medical images.